singh-man/books/crackingTheCoding/16_moderate.md

 28      return size;
 29  }
 ```
-Both implementations are O(WH), where W is the  width of the  matrix  and  His the  height.
+Both implementations are O(WH), where W is the  width of the  matrix  and  H is the  height.

 > Note:  Many people say "O(N)" or "O(N²)", as though N has some inherent meaning.
 It doesn't.
 Suppose this were  a square matrix.
 You could describe the  runtime as O(N) or O(N²).
 Both are correct, depending on what you mean by N. The runtime is O(N²), where N is the length of one side.
 Or, if N is the  number of cells, it is O(N).
-Be careful  by what you mean by N. In fact, it might be safer to just  not  use  Nat all when there's any ambiguity as to what it could mean.
+Be careful  by what you mean by N. In fact, it might be safer to just  not  use  N at all when there's any ambiguity as to what it could mean.

 Some people will miscompute the runtime to be O(N⁴), reasoning that the computeSize method could take as long as O(N²) time and you might call it as much as O(N²) times (and apparently assuming an NxN matrix, too).
 While those are both basically correct statements, you can't just multiply them together.
 That's because as a single call to computeSize gets more expensive, the number of times it is called goes down.